aishang2015/BlazorAdmin/README.md

 ### BlazorAdmin

-A simple management project template written using Blazor and MudBlazor.
+A simple management system template written using Blazor and MudBlazor.

 [中文版](README_zh.md)